bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_4.markdown

 # 4. Model View Controller #

-## Objective ##
+## Objectives ##

 - Learn how the View communicates with Controller
 - Learn how Controller interacts with the Model and how Controller picks the next View to show to the user.

 ## Context ##

 Why MVC architecture?
-The advantage of MVC is the clean separation of View from the Model and Controller allows you to allocate work to teams according to their strenghts.
+The advantage of MVC is the clean separation of View from the Model and Controller.
+It allows you to allocate work to teams according to their strengths.
 The View layer can be developed in parallel by the front-end developers without waiting for the Model and Controller parts to be completed by the back-end developers.

 If we agree on the contract between the front-end and back-end by defining the data representation exchanged between the client and server then we can develop in parallel.